Updated July 2026: added the 100 free requests starting option and refreshed the official X API pay-per-use cost comparison.

 Is REST polling actually "real-time"?

-It is near real-time.
-The latency budget is your polling interval plus the API response time (around 300ms on a fast REST endpoint).
-At a 5-second interval, your worst case is roughly 5.3 seconds from tweet posted to your callback firing.
-For 99% of monitoring use cases that meets the working definition of real-time.
-The 1% where it does not (millisecond trading, live event auctioning) needs a true stream regardless of vendor.
+REST polling is near real-time.
+The latency budget is the polling interval plus the API response time, which is around 300ms on a fast endpoint.
+At a 5-second interval, the worst case is roughly 5.3 seconds from a tweet being posted to your callback firing.
+For the vast majority of monitoring use cases that meets the working definition of real-time; only millisecond-scale trading and live-event auctioning need a true stream.

 How many accounts can I monitor with one API key?

-Practically unlimited via X Lists.
+With Sorsa, one API key can monitor a practically unlimited number of accounts through X Lists.
 A single List holds up to 5,000 accounts and counts as one /list-tweets request per poll.
-Multiple Lists work in parallel up to the 20 requests-per-second rate limit, which gives you headroom for hundreds of concurrent monitoring jobs.
+Multiple Lists run in parallel within the flat 20 requests-per-second limit, which leaves room for hundreds of concurrent monitoring jobs on a single key.

 What happens if I hit the rate limit?